Hospital Provincial de Rosario

+History

 The HPR was the first hospital in Rosario and the first in the south of Santa Fe.
 It was inaugurated on 4 October 1855, with the name Hospital de Caridad ("Charity Hospital"), by the Sociedad de Beneficencia de Rosario ("Charitable Society of Rosario").
 At the time of its foundation, the hospital was outside the main populated area of the then-small village of Rosario (which had little over 3,000 inhabitants).

 Presently the HPR is located in the center of the city (taking up a whole block) and serves an area with a population estimate of 386,000 residents, treating 182,000 people a year, admitting 25 patients a day, and performing 300 surgeries per month.
 The hospital also manages 16 primary care centers distributed in the southern part of Rosario.